amazon-connect/amazon-connect-salesforce-cti/docs/lightning/04-salesforce-lambdas/01-contact-flow-salesforce-lambdas.md

 This operation is invoked by setting **sf_operation** to **phoneLookup**.
-In this case, the Lambda function uses Salesforce Object Search Language (SOLS) to construct text-based search queries.
+In this case, the Lambda function uses Salesforce Object Search Language (SOSL) to construct text-based search queries.
 For phoneLookup, the following parameters are required:

 -   sf_phone